Chalksies/Link-Checker-Bot/README.md

 > [!WARNING]
 > The code in this repository sucks.
 Viewer discretion is advised.
 ----------------------------------------
-*Made for r/traaaaaaannnnnnnnnns2 official Discord server by Chalk.*
+*Made for Small Building Discord server by Chalk.*